czue/pegasus-docs/github.md

 ![Set Commit](/images/set-commit.png)

 Enter the commit ID there, and you should now be able to update your project with pull requests.

+## Working with repositories owned by an organization

+Github organizations do not allow API-based repository access by default, so to connect a repository owned by an organization you will also have to grant programmatic access.

+Github provides detailed guidance on how to do this.

+For "Connect Github," follow the [oauth instructions](https://docs.github.com/en/organizations/managing-oauth-access-to-your-organizations-data), and for personal access tokens, follow the [personal access token instructions](https://docs.github.com/en/organizations/managing-programmatic-access-to-your-organization/setting-a-personal-access-token-policy-for-your-organization).